awslabs/aws-proof-build-assistant/doc/index.md

 </p><!-- class="flag-name" -->

 <p class="flag-desc">
 Path to the project root directory as it appears in the generated `Makefile`.
-By default, the project root directory is extracted from the internal representation and corresponds to the `-r` flag value when running `aquifer build`.
+By default, the project root directory is extracted from the internal representation and corresponds to the `-r` flag value when running `arpa build`.
 </p><!-- class="flag-desc" -->

 <p class="flag-name">